 Oil & Salve:

 To make an oil with calendula, we recommend at least partially drying the flowers before making an oil as they have a high water content and can spoil the oil.
 A simple way to make an herbal infused oil is to place the dried flowers in a dry jar and cover them with oil (we prefer organic olive oil or jojoba oil).
 Cover tightly and place the jar in a warm spot and allow to steep for two to four weeks.
 Strain through cheesecloth.
-To make a more potent oil, you can then take a fresh batch of flowers and infuse those in the strained oil.
+To make a more potent oil, you can then take a new batch of flowers and infuse those in the strained oil.
 To make a salve, on the stove top or in a crockpot add 1/4 teaspoon of beeswax to 1 oz of oil using just enough heat to melt the beeswax and evenly incorporate it into the oil.
 Use on cuts, bruises or wound, for dry skin or lips.

 Sprinkle some fresh flower petals on a salad for an extra colorful kick

 Cautions/Contraindications: Considered safe.
 Has long been used as a food.
+Avoid use while pregnant.